open-format/GetStarted/README.md

 ### What are actions

 An action is simply when a user does something in your app, such as connecting their wallet, posting a comment or sending a message.
 For each action, they will be sent a certain amount of Action Tokens.
 You can set which actions you want users to receive Action Tokens for and the amount they will receive for each action.
-Once a user completes an action, the token mechanism will handle the processing of the on-chain token exchange via the Open Format SDK.
-You can view completed actions via the Open Format subgraph.
+Once a user completes an action, the token mechanism will handle the processing of the on-chain token exchange via the OPENFORMAT SDK.
+You can view completed actions via the OPENFORMAT subgraph.

 ### Setup